Talking therapies

 MBT helps to improve your capacity to mentalise.
 It helps you to look at what you and others are thinking about and how this could create helpful or unhelpful behaviours.

-Mindfulness helps you to focus on the present moment using techniques like meditation, slow breathing and yoga.
+Mindfulness and mediation helps you to focus on the present moment.
+It does this by using techniques like concentrating on thoughts and feelings, being aware of bodily sensations and controlled breathing.

-It can help you to become more aware of your thoughts and feelings.
-By being mindful, you can learn how to manage your thoughts and feelings and not be overwhelmed by them.
+It can help you to become more aware of your thoughts and feelings, rather than helping you to change them.

 What is psychodynamic psychotherapy?